Glucosamine and Chondroitin

 Glucosamine, also called chitosamine, is a natural substance that is found in the covering of shellfish.
 It is available in different forms, including glucosamine hydrochloride, N-acetyl-glucosamine (NAG), and glucosamine sulfate, which is a combination of glucosamine and mineral salt.
 Glucosamine is also available in synthetic forms.
 The body absorbs glucosamine well.

 Chondroitin can come from natural sources, such as shark or bovine cartilage, or it can be made in a lab.
 Chondroitin is also known as chondroitin sulfate, chondroitin sulfuric acid, and chonsurid.
 Chondroitin sulfate is a combination of chondroitin and mineral salt.

 Glucosamine and chondroitin are available in tablet, capsule, powder, or liquid form and are often taken in combination with each other or in combination with other dietary supplements.
 Glucosamine may be taken separately as a dietary supplement for joints.

 What are glucosamine and chondroitin used for?

 Many people take glucosamine and chondroitin, alone or together, for osteoarthritis.
 Some people believe this helps.
-But an analysis of studies did not show that these supplements slow joint destruction or relieve pain.1
+But an analysis of studies looking at glucosamine or chondroitin for osteoarthritis in the hip or knee did not show that these supplements slow joint destruction or relieve pain.1

 Are glucosamine and chondroitin safe?